Ripogonum scandens: In Māori culture

-Ripogonum scandens is involved in Māori mythological stories involving Tunaroa, the god of eels.
-As revenge for disrespecting his wife, the demigod Māui ambushed Tunaroa and killed him.
-Tunaroa's blood coloured birds and plants red, his body became many eel and fish species, and the tip of his tail became supplejack, which in turn could be used by people to create traps for eels.
-Other traditions describe Ripogonum scandens as a plant created by Patupaiarehe, supernatural beings, as a defense for their forest homes.

-Traditionally, supplejack was used by Māori to bind and pull objects, such as binding palisade walls, or binding timber as a part of house building and waka construction.
-The vines are also a traditional building material to create traps for eels, kōkopu and kiore.
+Ripogonum scandens is present in Māori mythology, in which, the vines are considered to be the tail of the god of eels, Tunaroa.
+The origin of this came from revenge for disrespecting the demigod Māui's wife.
+Therefore, Māui ambushed Tunaroa and killed him.
+Tunaroa's blood coloured birds and plants red, his body became many eel and fish species, and the tip of his tail became R. scandens, which could be used by people to create traps for eels.
+Other Māori traditions describe R. scandens as a plant created by Patupaiarehe, supernatural beings, as a defence for their forest homes.
+R. scandenss use in construction was also valued by Māori people for house-building and waka (canoe) construction.
+The vines are also a traditional building material to create traps for crayfish, eels, kōkopu and kiore.